canonical/launchpad-manual/explanation/navigation-menus.rst

 .. include:: ../includes/important_not_revised.rst

-When linking different views in Launchpad page templates it is recommend to use the !NavigationMenu attached to each facet of that object.
+When linking different views in Launchpad page templates it is recommend to use the NavigationMenu attached to each facet of that object.

-The !NavigationMenus are defined in the *browser* code.
+The NavigationMenus are defined in the *browser* code.

 An object can have multiple *facets*.
 For example IPerson has a 'code', 'overview', 'translation' .. etc facets.